Dajana Gudic Shows Off Her Flawless Figure In Nude-Colored Bikini

 The model also shared a video clip with her fans where she was featured rocking a barely-there white bikini, one that allowed her to show off her perky breasts as well as her overall slender figure.

-According to the geotag, the video was filmed at the Venice Beach, an upscale residential neighborhood in Los Angeles, California, while the video was sponsored by Rock Star energy drink.
+According to the geotag, the video was filmed at Venice Beach, an upscale residential neighborhood in Los Angeles, California, while the video was sponsored by Rock Star energy drink.

 As of this writing, the video has been viewed more than 78,000 times while fans have left more than 432 comments on the video to praise the model’s hot body and sense of style.